|

 As news is all about currency; the chances are that your press release

-initial results within 24 hours.
+initial results within 24 hours of distribution.

 Ongoing promotion: